Chronic pain is actually a massive issue. I don’t think anyone can say otherwise. My body certainly agrees with this statement. The numbers concur.

 - What seems to be missed is that by solving 1 they are screwing with 2.
 They change the guidelines on opiates and make doctors fearful to prescribe them.
 Decrease or eliminate patients prescriptions.
 AND have Nothing to replace it with.

 - We call all agree it makes no sense to take away pain treatment and no have a replacement treatment.
 To not have a serious plan on how to have specific pain management that is effective for every single patient affected by such changes.
 Every.
 Single.
 One.

 So, yeah, I say they didn’t have any give a damns about us chronic pain patients at all when they willy-nilly when around and intimidated doctors and changed restrictions.
-Because without comprehensive, affordable and effective pain management strategies in place to replace their existing ones they have screwed many patients.
+Because without comprehensive, affordable, and effective pain management strategies in place to replace the existing ones they have screwed many patients.

 And I am not even counting the ones in severe, massive, amounts of pain that literally need opiates to survive.
 Those ones should not be messed with.
 Their treatment helps them survive a hell people cannot comprehend.